Skip to content

 Default: Do Not Send Complete Subtitles

-Disadvantages: Strictly requires the number of lines in the translation to be equal to the number of lines in the original text.
-However, due to differences in grammar and word order between different languages, the translation may be merged, resulting in some blank lines in the translation.
+Disadvantages: Requires the translated text to have the same number of lines as the original text.
+However, due to differences in grammar and word order between languages, the translated text may be merged, resulting in blank lines.

-For example, if the original text has 10 lines, the expected translation result is also 10 lines, but the actual result may be 8 or 9 lines.
-Because of differences in grammar and word order between different languages, the AI may translate two adjacent lines of the original text into one line of translated text, resulting in blank lines.
+For example, if the original text has 10 lines, the expected translation result should also have 10 lines.
+But the actual result may be 8 or 9 lines because the AI might combine two adjacent lines of the original text into one line of translated text, leading to blank lines at the end.

 星期六时,